 Key Design Decisions

-- Parallel execution — All four specialists run at the same time, cutting total latency to roughly the time of one LLM call instead of four sequential calls
+- Parallel execution: all four specialists run at the same time.
+So total latency drops to about one LLM call instead of four.

-WorkflowContextis used as a lightweight key-value store to pass the original query and collected outputs between executors that do not directly connect - Manual fan-in — The aggregator replaces the framework's built-in
+WorkflowContextacts as a small key-value store.
+It passes the query and collected outputs between executors that do not connect directly. - Manual fan-in: the aggregator replaces the built-in

-add_fan_in_edgesto avoid a type-compatibility validation limitation - Output filtering — Only the Synthesizer's tokens are streamed to the caller; all specialist chatter stays internal
+add_fan_in_edgesto dodge a type-checking limitation. - Output filtering: only the Synthesizer's tokens reach the caller.
+All specialist chatter stays internal.

 Running the Agent